monarch-initiative/phenomics/docs/pages/clin-phen.md

-## Translational Clinical Phenotype Data Innovation Workshop
+## Innovation across the Clinical and Phenotypic Translational Divide Workshop

 **When:** April 09-10, 2020
 **Where:** Children's Hospital of Pennsylvania (CHOP), Philadelphia, PA